orcestra-campaign/book/CONTRIBUTING.md

 5. Build the book locally to see if the fully-rendered HTML version looks as intended (see below how to).
 6. Commit your changes and push your branch to GitHub.
 7. Submit a pull request through the GitHub website.

-## Code of Conduct

-Please note that the ORCESTRA book project is released with a [Contributor Code of Conduct](CONDUCT.md).
-By contributing to this project you agree to abide by its terms.